promptPOV for macOS

 Optional: Set up pre-meeting briefings

-VCWS can show a countdown banner on the HUD before any calendar event with a video-call link, and optionally draft a short AI briefing covering the agenda, attendees, and questions worth asking.
-Both are off by default.
+promptPOV can show a countdown banner on the HUD before any calendar event with a video-call link, plus a dense prep card (attendees, history, join button, invite notes, what's-next) — and optionally an AI-drafted briefing covering the agenda, attendees, and questions worth asking.
+Both the basic briefing and the AI version are off by default.

 1. 1